jiahao303/music-classifier/README.md

 Machine learning is the fundamental tool for our project since our classification of genre and sentiments bases on the training datasets.
 Also, as our potential dataset consists of different additional information such as time period, artist, producer, etc., we need to manage the database before proceeding with the data analysis.
 Our final webapp also requires interactive graphics and graphical user interface that allows users to input songs, so we need skills in web development.
 We would like to utilize Python packages such as Django and Tkinter.
 Libraries that we have learned in class, for example, Pandas, Numpy, Sklearn, and Matplotlib are also expected for filtering the data and generating plots.

 ## What You Will Learn

+By completing this project, we could learn deeper about machine learning, which allows us to utilize software packages such as sklearn and panda more skillfully.
+This project requires a vast utilization of data manipulation and model building, which are important skills in many fields.
+Moreover, by planning the project schedule and collaborating with team members on github, all of us could learn the project management principles better.
+Group working skills could be learned throughout the whole process.

 ## Risks